 2. Listen to Their Suggestions

-The platform will immediately begin to suggest ways to expand it by connecting with “people you may know.”
+The platform will immediately begin to suggest ways to expand your network by connecting with “people you may know.”
 We recommend you decide early on what kind of a network you want to build, and follow the rules you establish to build a strong and effective cohort of business connections.
-Asking to connect with someone you really don’t know is always risky.
-But what if you review your existing contacts to see whom they know — then ask them for an introduction via email?
+Asking to connect with someone you don’t know is always risky, but you could review your existing contacts to see whom they know — and then ask them for an introduction via email?

 As you’re sorting through all the connections, note that you can also organize your network via tags for location or lead source, as well as other categories.

-If you're looking for new connections, or for a new job, make sure to connect with those friendly Recruiters sending you inmail.
-They have vast, deep networks, and are always looking to make a match between employers and employees.
+If you're looking for new connections or a new job, make sure to connect with those friendly Recruiters sending you InMail.
+They have vast, deep networks and are always looking to make a match between employers and employees.

 - The latest industry news

-- Where the jobs are and what they pay
+- Where jobs are and what they pay

-- What your competitors are doing to attract top-tier candidates
+- What competitors are doing to attract top-tier candidates

 - Who is currently in the marketplace